The Fighting Thespian

-I was making my way to meet my Dad at the Globe in Bow street.
-As I passed the Kembles Head, at the corner of Long Acre and Bow Street, a chair came flying through a window.
+One fine summer morning, in 1971,I was making my way to meet my Dad at the Globe in Bow street.
+As I passed the Kembles Head, on the corner of Long Acre and Bow Street, a chair came flying through a window.

-As my Dad said: “Choose your words carefully, son.
+As my father once said, “You need to choose your words carefully, son.
 You never know who you’re talking to.”

-A number of porters were former professional fighters and most could take care of themselves if things got a little tasty.
+A number of porters were former professional fighters, and most could take care of themselves if things got a little tasty.

 He died on October 25th 2002, less than a mile from the Kembles Head, in the University College Hospital, my own birthplace in Gower Street.